lifeparticle/MySQL-Snippets/README.md

 ```

-## Find unique first names that does not ends with vowels.
+## Find unique strings that does not ends with vowels

 ```mysql
 SELECT DISTINCT first_name FROM students WHERE first_name NOT REGEXP '[aeiou]$';